First Corinthians 15:12–34 . . .

 The Resurrection of the Dead

-Apostle Paul's whole point in vv.
-12–34 is that if there's no heaven and the resurrection is a sham, life is an exercise in futility.
+Apostle Paul’s whole point in today’s passage is that if there’s no heaven and the resurrection is a sham, life is an exercise in futility.
 If the bodily resurrection is only an empty dream and this life is all there is, Christians are to be pitied.
-Fortunately, Paul will argue that this life isn't all there is.
+Fortunately, Paul will argue that this life today isn’t all there is.

 In this passage, Paul will provide three key results of Christ’s resurrection.

-1) Christ's resurrection provides hope (15:12–19, see this passage below) In these eight verses, Paul claims that if we have no future, we have no past or present.
+1) Christ’s resurrection provides hope (15:12–19, see this passage at the bottom of the page) In these eight verses, Paul claims that if we have no future, we have no past or present.
 That is, we have no forgiveness of our sins in the past and no advantage over unbelievers in the present.
-His asked his opening question because the Corinthians argued that there was no future physical resurrection; they were denying that believers will experience resurrection.
-Paul's logic is clear in v.
+He asked his opening question because the Corinthians argued that there was no future physical resurrection; they were denying that believers will experience resurrection.
+Paul’s logic is clear in v.
 12: Since Christ has been raised, resurrection obviously is possible.
-In this chapter, Paul insists that the resurrection is not merely possible, it's absolutely certain and essential to our faith.
-However, before Paul can drive home this point, he'll concede the possibility that Christ hasn't risen.
+In this chapter, Paul insists that the resurrection isn’not merely possible, it’s absolutely certain and essential to our faith.
+However, before Paul can drive home this point, he’ll concede the possibility that Christ hasn’t risen.
 In vv.
-13–19, Paul discloses seven disastrous consequences if there were no resurrection from the dead.
+13–19, he discloses seven disastrous consequences if there were no resurrection from the dead.

-After Paul's speculation, he's ready to move on to the next step: the glorious consequences of the fact that Christ has been raised from the dead.
+After Paul’s speculation, he’s ready to move on to the next step: the glorious consequences of the fact that Christ has been raised from the dead.
 He turns his focus from the negative consequences (vv.
 12–19) to the positive consequences of the resurrection (vv.
 20–28).
-In the next nine verses, Paul will argue that . . . .
+In the next nine verses, he’ll argue that…

-2) Christ's resurrection guarantees victory (vv.
-20–28) Here, Paul shows how Christ's resurrection makes the resurrection of believers both necessary and inevitable.
-Those "in Christ" must arise, because Christ arose.
-Christ's resurrection set in motion the defeat of all God's enemies, including death, thereby demanding our resurrection; otherwise death would remain undefeated.
+2) Christ’s resurrection guarantees victory (vv.
+20–28) In these next nine verses, Apostle Paul demonstrates how Christ’s resurrection makes the resurrection of believers both necessary and inevitable.
+All those who are “in Christ” must arise because Christ arose.
+His miraculous resurrection set in motion the defeat of all God’s enemies, including death, thereby demanding our resurrection; otherwise death would remain undefeated.

-The imagery of "firstfruits" (vv.
-20 and 23) recalls the Feast of First Fruits in the Old Testament (Exodus 23:16; Leviticus 23:9–14).
+The imagery of “firstfruits” (vv.
+20 and 23) recalls the Feast of First Fruits in the Old Testament (highlighted in Exodus 23:16 and Leviticus 23:9–14).
 On that day, at the beginning of the grain harvest, Israelites brought the first sheaf harvested, dedicating it to the Lord.
 This offering assured the Israelites that the rest of the harvest would follow.
-Christ is the "firstfruits" of the resurrection — the first person to be raised from the dead permanently.
+Christ is the “firstfruits” of the resurrection — the first person to be raised from the dead permanently.
 His resurrection assures us that someday there will be a complete harvest.

 After touching upon the victory that God and the believer will enjoy because of Christ’s resurrection, Paul next affirms its purpose and motivating power.

-3) Christ's resurrection gives purpose (vv.
+3) Christ’s resurrection gives purpose (vv.
 29–34) In these final verses, Paul insists that the resurrection motivates appropriate responses.
 To start with, v.
-29 can be most-confusing: "Now if there is no resurrection, what will those do who are baptized for the dead?
-If the dead are not raised at all, why are people baptized for them?"
-When one examines the verse, it becomes apparent that it reinforces Scriptures that teach clearly that after death comes judgment (Hebrews 9:27), not a second chance, in the event someone happens to be baptized for you.
+29 can be most-confusing: “Now if there is no resurrection, what will those do who are baptized for the dead?
+If the dead are not raised at all, why are people baptized for them?”
+When we exams that verse, it becomes apparent: Scriptures clearly teach that after death comes judgment (Hebrews 9:27), not a second chance, in the event someone happens to be baptized for you.

-This week’s passage closes in vv.
-33–34 with a series of Paul's commands: Don't be misled; come back to your senses; and stop sinning.
+This passage closes in vv.
+33–34 with a series of Paul’s commands: Don’t be misled; come back to your senses; and stop sinning.
 He commands the Corinthians to stop being deceived, then quotes a well-known cliché.
-"Bad company corrupts good character."
-God's people are susceptible to deception, especially from friends and fellow church members.
-It's dangerous to keep company with fellow Christians who aren't characterized by consistent Christian living.
-Hanging around with people who claim to know Christ, but who are themselves far from the Lord, can be more dangerous than spending time with non-Christians.
+“Bad company corrupts good character.”
+God’s people are susceptible to deception, especially from friends and fellow church members.
+It’s dangerous to keep company with fellow Christians who aren’t characterized by consistent Christian living.
+In my opinion, hanging around with people who claim to know Christ, but who are themselves far from the Lord, can be more dangerous than spending time with non-Christians.

 Paul commands the church to be sober-minded and stop sinning.
 What you believe about the resurrection, Paul says, controls how you live your life, how you spend your money, and how you use your time — how you invest yourself.